dylandhall/lifxFluentService/README.md

 I would have used that library but I needed to  be able to change colour without affecting the power state, plus run a number of updates with one call, neither of which were possible with the original library.
 Plus I really like Fluent API libraries to work with.

-The waypoints for lights are contained in the TimeConfig.cs, change according to preference.
+The waypoints for lights are contained in the `TimeConfig.cs`, change according to preference.

 The environment variables you'll need to set on AWS are: